 The Mayo Clinic Anesthesiology Residency in Rochester, Minnesota, offers a flexible and comprehensive training experience with opportunities to rotate to several affiliated institutions, including the other Mayo campuses in Jacksonville, Florida, and Phoenix/Scottsdale, Arizona.

-Anesthesiology residency training is comprised of two components: a clinical base year (PGY-1) and clinical anesthesia years (CA-1 through CA-3, which are equivalent to PGY-2 through PGY-4).
+Anesthesiology residency training is comprised of two components: Fundamental Clinical Skills of medicine year (PGY-1) and Clinical Anesthesia years (CA-1 through CA-3, which are equivalent to PGY-2 through PGY-4).

 One year of basic clinical training at Mayo Clinic or another accredited academic medical center is required for all anesthesiology residents.

 - Six months of inpatient care, which may include:

 - One to two months each of critical care and emergency medicine